 Call Cullen Electric

 Congratulations!
 You have purchased an in-ground swimming pool!
 What a fantastic way to cool off in the summer and a fantastic place to host parties with all your friends and families!

-It is time to get the electric installed what do you do?
+It is time to get the swimming pool electrical wiring installed, what do you do?
 Calling Cullen Electric is a good place to start!

 Swimming pools can be an excellent source of exercise, fun and entertainment.
 They can also be potential death traps if the electric is installed improperly.
 What needs to be done to insure your equipment will perform as required and will be safe to use for many years by your family and friends?

 Electrical Safety: Proper Installation of your pool's electrical system is of paramount importance in maintaining a safe place for your friends and family to play.
 Article 680 of the National Electric Code governs these installations and must be adhered to strictly to insure your safe enjoyment of your pool.
 A mistake in this process could result in DEATH or SERIOUS INJURY to your loved ones.
 There are many instances every summer of people dying in pools needlessly, because of improper wiring.